wenhuigao117/cell-population-analysis/README.md

 **Part 4: Subset analysis**

-Filtering to melanoma, PBMC, time = 0, miraclib gave 656 samples across two projects — prj1 (384) and prj3 (272).
+Filtering to melanoma, PBMC, time = 0, miraclib gave 656 samples across two projects： prj1 (384) and prj3 (272).
 The cohort has 331 responders and 325 non-responders, with 344 males and 312 females.

 Among male responders at baseline, the mean B cell count is **10,401.28 cells per sample**.

 ---
 ## Reflection

-The part I spent the most time on wasn't the statistics or the dashboard — it was figuring out where each piece of logic should live.
+The part I spent the most time on wasn't the statistics or the dashboard， it was figuring out where each piece of logic should live.
 Should the frequency calculation happen in SQL or in pandas?
 Should the filtering be done in the database or in the application layer?
 I didn't have a strong intuition for this at the start, and I revised the structure a few times before it felt clean.

 The schema design was also less obvious than I expected.
 My first version just mirrored the CSV structure, but once I started writing the Part 3 and 4 queries I kept running into awkward joins, which told me the data wasn't organized in a way that matched the questions being asked.
 Splitting subjects, samples, and counts into separate tables made the queries much more natural.